 If your will is not validated, the probate process will proceed as if you had no will, beginning with designating an administrator to manage your estate.
 A relative or friend can request to be named as the administrator.

-If you are concerned about the details of your estate getting out or saving your executor and beneficiaries time and money, there may be ways to protect some or all of your assets from the probate process.
+If you are concerned about the details of your estate getting out or saving your executor and beneficiaries time and money, aside from giving away money, possessions, and property before your death, there may be other ways to protect some or all of your assets from the probate process by converting them to forms that will not need to go through probate court.

 Not all of your assets are subject to the probate process and can pass directly to beneficiaries.
 Typically these assets will not be listed in your will, since each has its own document.
 It is best to store these documents with your will and other important paperwork.
 As with most other rules, check your specific state information to see which of these may or may not be allowed.